bitcoinbrisbane/BitPoker/README.md

 ## Witness nodes
 Game witness can also be allowed or chosen to arbitrate a game.
 The witness could also help network propigation.
 A witness would be choose by the table starter and a small rake paid to the witness.

-There will become a market for reputable witnesses based off a https dns endpoint.
+There will become a market for reputable witnesses based off a https dns endpoint and earn small revenues for witnessing hands.

 ## Hand Contract
 1. Number and position of players